NiklasEi/gfi_bevy_talk/slides.md

 # Niklas Eicker

 - Software consultant
-- Playing with Bevy in my free-time for more than 3 years
+- Using Bevy in my free-time for more than 3 years
 - Maintaining multiple open source Bevy extensions/projects
 <br/>
 <br/>